Communications Lead Jobs in USA with Visa Sponsorship

 Frame your role as a specialty occupation

-H-1B eligibility hinges on proving a bachelor's degree in a specific field is the standard minimum for the role.
+H-1B visa eligibility hinges on proving a bachelor's degree in a specific field is the standard minimum for the role.
 Communications Lead positions tied to PR strategy, crisis communications, or brand narrative are stronger candidates than general managerial titles.

 Target employers with an active sponsorship history